 While they have incorporated the colour red, they’ve given it a modern twist by making it look like a neon sign.
 The dominant colour, meanwhile, is a navy blue, to fit with their branding.
 The tiger has also been prominently featured, again, to fit with their branding, even though the campaign was run in 2016, the year of the monkey.

-We hope that these ideas will help you think creatively about your upcoming Chinese New Year campaigns, and save you from any potential embarrassment.
+We hope that these ideas will help you think creatively about your upcoming Chinese New Year marketing campaigns, and save you from any potential embarrassment.